Custom template

 php artisan make:component Hello --inline

-As a result, there will be a new class Hello
+This will create a new class called Hello

 namespace App\View\Components;